CrumrineCoder/bardicinspirationnext/README.md

 * Add users when adding song, and then allowing upvotes and such.
 * Update YT Link
 * No duplicate tags, or duplicate songnames and artist combos.
 [DONE]
+    * Duplicate tag back end error handling (Don't create new tag, just make new songtag)
-    * Error handling on front end
+    * Duplicate song front end error handling
 * Community Notes (How they used it in a game)
 * Search By Tag (Maybe we can do something where we pull all tags, and the AI can suggest a few tags based on what the user wrote?)
     * AI suggested tags for a song